thomasbaden/simple-python-observable/README.md

 observer = Observer('first')

-subject.thing_register(observer, 'notify')  # method name must be a string
+subject.thing_register(observer.notify)  # method name must be a string

 subject.thing = 2  # Observer.notify will report receiving the value
 print subject.thing  # Output will be the value from the preceding line